flipz357/flipz357.github.io/_posts/2024-04-04-explain-text-similarity.md

 What’s in the magic?
 The matrix is found with the method of “integrated gradients”: Starting from a neutral input, we view how the gradients change when gradually going to our real input, integrating the curve with respect to each input feature.
 Since by integrating a gradient we kind of end up at our actual model function.

 Like in every method, there's may be also some downsides to this approach: we’d need i) to run some iterative approximations which makes the method not efficient and ii) we’d have to stick using dot-product as a similarity measure.
-All this can lower the results on benchmarks by a tiny bit, and can reduce the practical usage in case we want to run the method for a lot of pairs.[^2]
+This can lower the results on benchmarks by a tiny bit, and can reduce the practical usage in case we want to run the method for a lot of pairs.[^2]

 ## Other approaches: